shinesolutions/cloud-dataflow-sydney/tutorial.md

 Dataflow needs a GCS bucket to store your java classes, and we'll also need somewhere to put the output of our pipeline.

-In the cloud shell, run this command (replacing <some-bucket-name> with a good name):
+In the cloud shell, run this command (replacing `<some-bucket-name>` with a good name):
 ```
-gsutil mb gs://<some-bucket-name> -l australia-southeast1
+gsutil mb -l australia-southeast1 gs://<some-bucket-name>
 ```

 If you get an error, it's most likely that there's another bucket with the same name, so try a different one.
 Remember the name of your bucket, you'll need it again soon.